 The most common type of death benefit for a term policy is a level term policy, which means that the value of the death benefit stays the same for the entire time your policy is active.
 The benefit can also be decreasing, meaning it shrinks over time, typically in one-year increments.

-Term policies can also come with a feature.
+Term policies can also come with a return of premium feature.
 That means that if a death benefit isn’t paid out by the end of the term, you’ll get back all or part of the premiums you paid.
 However, this is a more expensive option but well worth it.

 When you buy a term life insurance policy, the insurance company determines the premiums based on the policy's value (the payout amount) and your age, gender, and health.
 In some cases, a medical exam may be required.
 The insurance company may also inquire about your driving record, current medications, smoking status, occupation, hobbies, and family history.